 On cold days, the amount of time spent outside will be adjusted based on the temperature.
 For students who go home for lunch, their schedule will be the same.
-When they return to school they will come inside to be supervised.
+When they return to school they will come inside to their classroom for attendance.

 Eating breakfast is an important way to be ready for the day.
-Schools that have reverse lunch find that students are often more hungry and thirsty while at school.
 Please send a water bottle and a healthy snack to school; teachers provide opportunities for children to eat their snacks during the morning.

 You can visit the Alberta Health Services School Nutrition website for lunch and snack ideas at http://www.albertahealthservices.ca/nutrition/Page2925.aspx.

 We encourage healthy food choices and recommend that students drink water while at school.
 We encourage students to bring a water bottle (labeled with their name) each day and to take the bottle home each evening for washing.
 We also encourage students to make healthy snack and lunch choices and discourage them from bringing candy and high sugar foods to school.
 We provide a snack break in the morning so please think about how you will help your child understand what is for lunch and what would be a good snack.
 Snack time is part of instructional time so students continue to be engaged in learning while eating their snack.

 Please remember to send the proper eating utensils to school with your child’s lunch and/or snacks.
 If our lunch team provide a plastic utensil to your child please wash it and continue to use it.

 Nut allergies are present in our school population, as are other food allergies.
 We ask that nuts or food containing nuts are not brought to our school.
 At this time, please do not send in food to be shared with the class or other students.